nathanhumphrey/remix-app/README.md

-# Structured Layout for Remix Development
+# Structured Layout for Remix Development with Firebase

 This project provides additional structure for building an application with [Remix](https://remix.run).
-This project provides a _slightly_ biased "convention over configuration" setup for a Remix project (much of the implementation for any application will have to be developed).
+This project provides a _slightly_ biased "convention over configuration" setup for a Remix project using [Firebase](https://firebase.google.com) (much of the implementation for any application will have to be developed).
 In other words, this project is an itch for me to scratch.
 Feel free to take/modify/use it however you like.

 The two main requirements the project aims to meet are: